dnlserrano/dnlserrano.github.io/about.md

 header-img-author-url: "https://www.flickr.com/photos/rui_gv_nunes/"
 ---

-My name is Daniel Serrano and I'm a software craftsman wannabe.
+My name is Daniel Serrano and I'm a Director of Engineering at [Entrust](https://www.entrust.com).

-I hold a Master's degree in Computer Science from Instituto Superior Técnico in Lisbon, Portugal.
-Currently, I hustle at [Onfido]("https://www.onfido.com").

-I like movies, music and all things tech.
+I like books, coffee, movies, music and all things tech.

-Follow me on twitter [@dnlserrano](https://www.twitter.com/dnlserrano).